rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 In other words, there are two important points in time here:

-1. When `s` comes *into scope*, it is valid.
+* When `s` comes *into scope*, it is valid.
-1. It remains so until it goes *out of scope*.
+* It remains valid until it goes *out of scope*.

-At this point, the relationship between scopes and when variables are valid is similar to other programming languages.
+At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
 Now we’ll build on top of this understanding by introducing the `String` type.

 ### The `String` Type

-To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in Chapter 3.
-The types covered in the “Data Types” section are all stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.
+To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in the “Data Types” section of Chapter 3.
+The types covered previously are all stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.

 We’ll use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types